asadovka/cyb_web2/docs/web3-vision.md

 ### Mesh ready

 Current internet paradigm is based on 1 internet provider paradigm.
 That is basicaly a bad shit, because in general even if you have 2 or more internet connection like wifi and lte your device and/or operation system don't allow you to get the full possibilities of connectivity enforcing you to use only one connection at a time.
 Another major bad shit in current internet architecture is that your device is treated as leech by default.
 Every device keeps data necessary to being useful for surround devices.
 Huge portion of our network traffic goes not from origin server but from isp cache.
 That means that changing a paradigm we can get to very different topology where our neighbours are our web3 providers.

 ## Roles
+- Apps
 - Agents
-- Dapps
-- Web3 provider
+- Providers

-### Web3 providers

-Any neigbour node can be web3 provider

-### Dapps
+### Apps

-Any content hash is dapp
+Any content hash is app

 ### Agents

-Agents are dapps who can change it's state using signed transaction.
+Agents are apps who can change it's state using signed transaction

-### Contracts
+### Providers

-Contracts are agents who don't have will.
+Any neighbour node can be web3 provider

 ## Key concepts